geco-bern/bachelor_thesis_patriciagribi/README.md

 With further climate change droughts are projected to become more frequent and more intense in many regions of our planet (Calvin et al., 2023).
 Droughts impose major impacts on fluxes between land and the atmosphere, agricultural production, and the carbon cycle.
 For example they show a decrease in photosynthesis and tree mortaility (Doughty et al., 2015).
 Droughts are prolonged dry periods in the natural climate cycle (Drought, 2024) and they occur with the absence of water (Definition of Drought | Did You Know? | National Centers for Environmental Information (NCEI), 2024).

-Measurements: Relevant variables for detecting and measuring droughts are precipitation, soil moisture, evapotranspiration and runoff.
-Therefore trends in these can be important for detecting droughts.
+Relevant variables for defining and measuring droughts are precipitation, soil moisture, evapotranspiration and runoff.
+Therefore examine trends in those is relevant for different aspects concerning the detection and understanding of droughts.

-Future projections of drought magnitude and frequencies are surprisingly divergent and interpretations of trends from Earth System Model outputs have drawn conflicting pictures of drought impact trends in a heating climate.
-Trends in precipitation, evapotranspiration, soil moisture, and runoff often point in different directions and are relevant for different aspects of what may be referred to as a “droughts”.

 ## Objective